rasdaman/QgisWcs2Client/README.md

 QgsWcsClient2
 =============

-A QGis WCS2.0/EO-WCS Plugin
+A QGIS WCS 2.0 / EO-WCS Plugin

 A tool to download (and subset in space and time) a time-series of raster data and get the data in your desired file-format and projection.

-The WCS 2.0/EO-WCS Client allows to specify an Area-Of-Interest and a Time-Of-Interest and then access/download the raster data (coverages) from OGC WCS-2.0 and WCS-2.0/EO-WCS compliant servers.
+The WCS 2.0 / EO-WCS Client allows to specify an Area-Of-Interest and a Time-Of-Interest and then access/download the raster data (coverages) from OGC WCS 2.0 and WCS 2.0 / EO-WCS compliant servers.
 Unlike WMS, WCS enables the access to the original data (and not just to portrayals).
 The tool also handles the EO-WCS Application profile which allows to access/download a full time-series of coverages with just a few clicks.
 For multi-band EO-imagery the bands of interest can also be selected/sub-setted and their order in the output can be chosen.
 The downloaded coverages are directly loaded as layers into QGIS.